 For more information on undergraduate courses in bioanthropology see Biological Anthropology Major on Programs and Courses.

 Archaeology Practice Major

 The Archaeology Practice Major is only available to students enrolled in the specialist degree, Bachelor of Archaeological Practice.
 It is designed to give students a broad basis for work as professional archaeologists.
 Courses within the major emphasise the development of applied, technical skills involving fieldwork and analysis.
 The major consists of courses from the disciplines of archaeology, geology and geography.

-For more information on undergraduate courses in the archaeology practice major visit Study@ANU: Archaeology Practice Major
+For more information on undergraduate courses in the archaeology practice major see Archaeological Practice Major on Programs and Courses.